CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     This code finds the game object you made with the first line.
 The second line plays the sound that you added to the **AudioSource**.

 6. Now you can detect a collision with an asteroid and the laser, but not your "Player" object and an asteroid.
-Add this code to your "Player" script
+Add this code to your "Player" script under the `Update()` function:

     ```csharp
     void OnCollisionEnter(Collision col)